+Updates for FY 2024: Hawaii's projected goal to reduce the number of CMV crashes by 10% will remain the same.
+We will be incorporating those CMV crashes in and around the work zone areas and in rural areas.
+Hawaii does not have a problem with work zone crashes as evident through the A & I Online Crash Work Zone statistics based on the FARS data source for FY 2017-2021.
+Also, Hawaii does not have any seasonal migrant worker transportation and since the majority of Hawaii carriers utilize the 395.1(i) exemption, our drivers do not have electronic logging devices in their vehicles.
+We will continue to increase our inspections in the rural areas and educate the drivers about safe driving in the work zone areas.
 Updates for FY 2023: Hawaii's projected goal to reduce the number of CMV crashes by 10% will incorporate those CMV crashes in and around work zone areas.
 With our current staffing level and analyzing the crash data, we feel that 10% reduction in CMV crashes is a more realistic goal for Hawaii to achieve rather than a 15% reduction.
 We will seek to achieve this goal through ongoing training of officers to be able to conduct more driver/vehicle inspections and to continue to reach out to drivers to educate them on commercial vehicle safety with an emphasis on safety in driving in the work zone areas.
-All CMV Crashes: Hawaii's projected goal for FY 2022-2024 will be to reduce the number of CMV crashes by 10 percent with an annual goal of 3.33 percent decrease per year.
+All CMV Crashes:

+Hawaii's projected goal for FY 2022-2024 will be to reduce the number of CMV crashes by 10 percent with an annual goal of 3.33 percent decrease per year.
 The starting base will be 171 reportable crashes to 154 reportable crashes by FY 2024.
 We will continue to carefully monitor the crash data to see if we can find the causes for the crashes and fatalities in the previous years.
 We will focus our enforcement on our findings in an effort to reduce the number of CMV crashes.
 We will also seek to achieve this goal through ongoing training of officers to be able to conduct more driver/vehicle inspections, to continue to reach out and educate drivers, carrier officials and the public on commercial vehicle safety.
 We will continue to work to ensure the completeness, and timeliness of our CMV crash data.
 Hawaii will continue in the effort to reduce the number of reportable CMV crashes.
 Motorcoach/Passenger Carrier Crashes: Hawaii's projected goal for FY2022-2024 will be to reduce the number of reportable crashes by 9 percent, with an annual goal of 3 percent decrease per year.
 The starting base will be 65 reportable crashes to 59 reportable crashes by FY 2024.
 We will continue to conduct more driver/vehicle inspections on passenger carriers and continue to reach out and educate the drivers, carriers and the public about passenger vehicle safety through our outreach activities.
 Hazardous Materials Crashes: Hawaii does not have a hazardous materials crash involving release and spill problem.
 We will continue to conduct vehicle inspections and enforce the FMCSR's against hazardous materials CMV's in a manner consistent with the enforcement for all CMV's.